Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Introduction

 Both \citet{temprano2023single} and \citet{tomlinson2023laminar} assumed that the velocity and bulk concentration fields are steady and spatially periodic.
-That is, they did not allow surfactant to enter the channel with a non-uniform distribution that varies in space and time \cite[as exhibited in][]{frossard2019properties} over multiple periods.
-To address this case, we use multiscale homogenisation techniques \cite[such as those outlined in][]{bottaro2019flow} to study the time- and space-varying effects of surfactant over the whole SHS, without needing to numerically resolve the small details over each texture period, which can be computationally very expensive.
-We show how a time-dependent one-dimensional asymptotic theory, derived from the three-dimensional Stokes and surfactant transport equations, can be adapted to describe the unsteady evolution of slip and drag in a laminar pressure-driven channel flow with streamwise- and spanwise-periodic grooves, allowing for time-dependent distributions of surfactant flux at the channel inlet.
-The problem exhibits multiple length and time scales, which we exploit to derive and solve a quasi-steady advection--diffusion problem for surfactant concentration over moderate length scales (i.e. the streamwise period of the SHS) and an unsteady advection--diffusion problem for surfactant flux over long length scales (i.e. the streamwise length of the channel), whilst assuming that bulk diffusion is strong enough for cross-channel concentration gradients to be small \citep{tomlinson2023laminar}.
-The surfactant concentration transport equations are nonlinear and of mixed hyperbolic-parabolic type; the unsteady evolution of the surfactant flux over the length of the channel is predominantly hyperbolic, allowing the formation of shocks.
-The problem possesses a number of distinct asymptotic regimes, which we exploit to reveal how the shocks forming in the space- and time-dependent surfactant-flux distribution affect the slip length and drag reduction.
+That is, they did not allow surfactant to enter the channel with a non-uniform distribution that varies in space and time over multiple periods, \jl{as arises in various environments} \cite[][]{frossard2019properties}. \jl{Below, we use multiscale homogenisation techniques \cite[such as those outlined in][]{bottaro2019flow} and a long-wave approximation to study the time- and space-varying effects of surfactant over the whole SHS.
+These theoretical techniques provide mathematical and physical understanding, without the need for expensive numerical simulations which would have to numerically resolve the small details over each texture period.} We show how a time-dependent one-dimensional asymptotic theory, derived from the three-dimensional Stokes and surfactant transport equations, can be adapted to describe the unsteady evolution of slip and drag in a laminar pressure-driven channel flow with streamwise- and spanwise-periodic grooves, allowing for time-dependent distributions of surfactant flux at the channel inlet.
+The problem exhibits multiple length and time scales, which we exploit to derive and solve a quasi-steady advection--diffusion problem for surfactant concentration over moderate length scales (i.e. the streamwise period of the SHS) and an unsteady advection--diffusion problem for surfactant flux over long length scales (i.e. the streamwise length of the channel), whilst assuming that bulk diffusion is strong enough for cross-channel concentration gradients to be small \citep{tomlinson2023laminar}. \st{The surfactant concentration transport equations are nonlinear and of mixed hyperbolic-parabolic type; the unsteady evolution of the surfactant flux over the length of the channel is predominantly hyperbolic, allowing the formation of shocks.} The problem possesses a number of distinct asymptotic regimes, which we exploit to reveal how the shocks forming in the space- and time-dependent surfactant-flux distribution affect the slip length and drag reduction.
 The slip length and drag reduction are key quantities of interest for practical applications that can be shown to satisfy their own unsteady partial differential equations over long length scales.
-We predict the propagation speed of a disturbance to the surfactant flux and investigate how excess surfactant can be advected out of the channel to maximise the time-averaged drag reduction for laminar microchannel applications.
-Furthermore, by investigating the unsteady transport of surfactant in laminar channel flows, the theory developed here is a step towards describing the unsteady transport of surfactant in unsteady turbulent boundary-layer flows over SHSs, for applications in marine hydrodynamics, for instance.
+We predict the propagation speed of a disturbance to the surfactant flux and investigate how excess surfactant can be advected out of a channel to maximise the space- and time-averaged drag reduction.